 When I was trying to determine which variety to use for this recipe, it didn’t take long for me to grab the Prime Fillet Albacore Tuna with Jalapeños & Olive Oil.
 If you make it spicy, I will pick it!
 This tuna from Bumble Bee is made with the highest quality albacore tuna.

-I opted to make tuna burgers with a spicy and tropical flair.
+Rather than just mashing it up and eating it as is (which I was totally tempted to do!)
+I opted to make jalapeño tuna burgers with a spicy and tropical flair.
 In honor of summer and all.
 I made these on my stovetop in a skillet, but you could totally grill them up.

-They’re super simple and can be made in a jiffy, too!
-You simply need to mix the ingredients together: 2 cans of Bumble Bee Jalapeño Tuna (drained of all but 1 t of the oil), 1 T freshly squeezed lemon juice, 1 T finely chopped parsley 1 large egg, 1/2 C panko, and 1/2 t ground black pepper.
+These burgers are super simple and can be made in a jiffy, too!
+You simply need to mix the ingredients together: 2 cans of Bumble Bee Jalapeño Tuna (drained of all but 1 tsp of the oil), 1 Tbsp freshly squeezed lemon juice, 1 Tbsp finely chopped parsley 1 large egg, 1/2 cup panko, and 1/2 tsp ground black pepper.
 Mix well!

 And form 4 burger-sized patties.
 You’ll want to pop them in the fridge for about an hour here as that will help them hold their shape when you fry them.

-Once the tuna burgers chilled, heat a large skillet with 2 T olive oil over medium heat.
+Once the tuna burgers chilled, heat a large skillet with 2 Tbsp olive oil over medium heat.
 Add the tuna patties and cook for about 4 minutes on each side, until browned.

 While those are cooking, grill up the pineapple, too!
 You can do this in either a skillet or a grill pan.
 I love the marks a grill pan makes.